Series · ODE Foundations · Chapter 11

 From Euler's tangent step to Dormand-Prince adaptive integrators: a working numerics toolkit.
 Convergence orders, A-stability, stiffness, and when to reach for Radau or BDF instead of RK45.

-Almost every interesting differential equation in science and engineering refuses to yield a closed-form solution.
-Nonlinear vector fields, variable coefficients, ten thousand coupled state variables – pen and paper give up long before the problem does.
-Numerical integration is the way through.
-This chapter builds, evaluates, and compares the small set of algorithms that solve essentially every ODE you will meet, and gives you the diagnostics to know when an integrator is lying to you.
+Almost every interesting differential equation in science and engineering resists a closed-form solution.
+Nonlinear vector fields, variable coefficients, and thousands of coupled state variables — pen and paper fail long before the problem does.
+Numerical integration is the key.
+This chapter builds, evaluates, and compares a small set of algorithms that can solve almost any ODE you’ll encounter and provides diagnostics to spot when an integrator is misleading you.

 • The geometric idea behind Euler’s method, and why it costs you accuracy that classical Runge-Kutta gives back essentially for free